danielfm/archlinux-workstation/README.md

 string in the following format:

 ```
-# [ First part  ] [      Second part      ]
-<local-user-name>:<key-handle>,<public-key>
+# Run this command and press the blinking key, if asked:
+pamu2fcfg | cut -d ':' -f 2
 ```

-Copy the `Second part` of the output for each key (main and backup) to the `{{ user_pam_u2f_main_key }}` and `{{ user_pam_u2f_backup_key }}` variables, respectively.
-It will only be activated if you provide data for both security keys.
+Copy the output for this command, for each key (main and backup), to the `{{ user_pam_u2f_main_key }}` and `{{ user_pam_u2f_backup_key }}` variables, respectively.

 Then, re-run the playbook to apply the configuration.

+**Note:** This setup will only be activated if you provide data for both security keys, so you have a backup in case you lose your main key.

 More information: